 As the ‘Employer of Record’, the Global PEO takes on compliance responsibility for employees, including tax and payroll requirements.
 While the Global PEO becomes the legal employer, the client company retains full control of employees.
 This leaves the company to pursue its core business objectives, while the global PEO takes on employer responsibilities (and liabilities).

 While services differ between providers, some Global PEOs provide additional services such as recruitment, HR an legal entity establishment.

 Benefits of engaging a Global PEO include:

-One partner for your international expansion
+One partner for your international hiring

-Using a global PEO means streamlining your expansion: There is no need to deal with different service providers in every country that you operate in.
+Using a global PEO means streamlining your global hiring: There is no need to deal with different service providers in every country that you operate in.
 Furthermore, there is no need to deal with a different provider for each aspect of expansion.
 The Global PEO manages the entire ‘lifecycle’ of the expansion and takes charge of recruitment, hiring, HR and legal compliance

 Up-to-date legal compliance